ReactForAll/React-Course/Level_3/1. Common Pitfalls in State Management/SCRIPT.md

 setState(newValue)
 ```

-Even though trying to mutate the state might seem to work on some occasions, its mearly an illusion because once you start doing that all hell would break loose once your application gets bigger.
+Even though trying to mutate the state might seem to work on some occasions, its mearly an illusion because once you staq2  345 doing that all hell would break loose once your application gets bigger.